New Collection

 In a fiber laser cutting system, collimating lenses and focusing lenses work together to shape and direct the laser beam.
 The collimating lens aligns the beam into a parallel path after it exits the fiber, while the focusing lens concentrates that beam onto the workpiece for precise cutting.

-Selecting the correct focusing lens fiber laser configuration depends on material thickness, power level, and desired cut quality.
+Selecting the correct focusing lens configuration depends on material thickness, power level, and desired cut quality.
 Using the wrong lens combination can reduce efficiency and shorten component lifespan.

 Why Anti-Reflection (AR) Coatings Are Critical in Fiber Laser Optics